 Here’s a look at several actors we think should be considered for the next James Bond film.

 Benedict Cumberbatch pulled off a great Dr. Strange, and he was loved as Doctor Who in the BBC television series.
 He’s played the role of Khan in Star Trek Into Darkness, Billy Bulger in Black Mass, and was nominated for an Oscar for The Imitation Game (2014).
 Cumberbatch was born in London in 1976, studied acting as the London Academy of Music and Dramatic Art, and volunteered as an English teacher in a Tibetan monastery in Darjeeling, India.
-He is the grandson of submarine commander, and a great-grandson of a diplomat.
+He is the grandson of a submarine commander, and a great-grandson of a diplomat.
 What an interesting resume to bring to the James Bond character!

 Who should be the next James Bond?
 Click on the Poll below or enter your own suggestion the comments box and we’ll try to write in.